bloodmc/GriefDefenderDoc/docs/guide/advanced/global-config.md

 ## Plugin Dependency
 Do note, cost variables (such as Towns' `creation-cost`) **require** an Economy plugin.
 Similarly, MCClans is only needed if you plan on using it's integration across plugins.
 It is **not**, however, required to use GriefDefender's Town claims.

+For example, adding block-break to the list will translate into `griefdefender.user.flag.block-break` being checked as true, therefore allowing the player to edit his claim's block-break flag with `/cf`, `/cfg`, and `/cfp`.

 ## Modular Configuration
 GriefDefender allows for modular enabling.
 As per default configuration files however, all modules are enabled.
 Disabling a module will render all flags unusable.
 Only do it if you do not plan on using GriefDefender's management of said flag.
 You can choose to disable the following:
 * Block-Changes: block-break, block-grow, block-modify, block-place, block-pre, block-spread